boennecd/dynamichazard/README.md

     LR = .5,                      # Learning rate
     n_max = 20                    # Max number iterations in EM
     ))
 #> a_0 not supplied.
-One iteration IWLS of static glm model is used
+IWLS estimates of static glm model is used

 # Plot the estimates.
 Dashed lines are 95% confidence bounds
 plot(fit)